adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 ```

 #### stub
 Define an absolute path to the stub template.
-You can write templates using ES6 template literals or use [mustache](https://mustache.github.io/) by first calling `useMustache` method.
+You can write templates using ES6 template literals or use [mustache](https://mustache.github.io/) by first calling the `useMustache` method.

 ```ts
 file